mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * it may sometimes be necessary to click the refresh icon above the list of modified files to update the list

+## GitLens extension

+* press ctrl-G (cmd-opt-g) to activate
+* adds a "GITLENS HISTORY" section in the EXPLORER pane
+  * shows commit history for current file
+  * click a commit to see the differences it introduced
+* adds a "GITLENS" section in the SOURCE CONTROL pane
+  * shows current branch and its relationship to origin
+  * shows all branches and their commit histories
+  * shows remotes, their branches, and their commit histories
+    * expand a commit to see a list of files added/modified in the commit
+    * click a file to see the diffs
+  * shows all stashes
+    * expand a stash to see a list of files added/modified
+    * click a file to see the diffs
+  * shows all tags
+* adds about 20 new commands to the command palette that start with "GitLens:"
+  * GitLens: Toggle Line Blame Annotations
+    * click a line in a file to see
+      * who modified it last
+      * when it was last modified
+      * the commit message for the last modification
+    * by default, regardless of this setting, the first two items are shown on the right side of the status bar at the bottom
+  * GitLens: Toggle File Blame Annotations
+    * opens panel to left of file that shows (gutter blame) the commit message and how long ago each line was modified
+    * hover over a section in the code or the new panel to see
+      * who made the change
+      * the exact date and time it was made
+      * the commit SHA
+      * and more
+* and many more features

 ## Go to

 * File - ctrl-p (cmd-p)